Fashion and 3D printing: Print your own clothes.

 That’s why nowadays we would like to wear custom clothes, with unique patterns and fully customized designs, or what is even more original: clothes made by ourselves!

-Designers already know the change that 3D printing is bringing in all manufacturing processes and they don’t want to stay behind.
+Designers already know the change that 3d printing clothes are bringing in all manufacturing processes, they don’t want to stay behind.
 Some of the results below:

 Danit Peleg project; Danit is a design’s student at Shenkar School in Tel Aviv (Israel).
 She created a fashion collection 100% made with 3D printing technology in her home using only RepRap printers (and a lot of Israeli creativity).